upperlinecode/upperline-intro-se-teacher-guide/day-07/README.md

 ##SWBATS
-+ HTML - Structure an HTML page using doctype, html, head, title, and body tags
-+ HTML - Add an image, link, paragraph text, and header text to a page
-+ HTML - Create an ordered and unordered list using the ol, ul, li tags

 + HTML - Organize sections of HTML with div tags
 + CSS - Explain the purpose and structure of CSS
 + CSS - Link an html file to CSS